 - Prison and fine – a prison sentence is served and a monetary fine is imposed, but no probation for the accused following their prison sentence.

 - Intermittent sentence- a prison sentence served over the weekends

 - Fine, probation and intermittent- a prison sentence served on the weekends, with probation following and a monetary fine imposed as well.

 - Victim surcharge- once found guilty of a crime all individuals are subject to a victim fine surcharge.

 - Conditional Sentence: house arrest, a sentence served within the community.

-- Maximum Sentences: Indictment: 5-year prison sentence, Summary: 6-month custodial sentence or $5000 fine.
+- Maximum Punishment: Indictment: 5-year prison term, Summary: 6-month custodial term or $5000 fine.

 It is always in the best interest of an accused person facing a domestic charge or any other criminal charge to do everything that they can to avoid a finding of guilt and the consequences that accompany a conviction.

 Talk to an Experienced Criminal Lawyer with PROVEN RESULTS.

 Not only does a criminal record carry a number of negative consequences for the accused, with domestic assault cases there can be additional conditions imposed on an individual while on bail and once they’re found guilty of domestic assault.